Have you noticed a lot more websites displaying “Not Secure” in the browser address bar?

 Demand that any website you make a purchase on use HTTPS connections throughout the entire shopping process.

-If a website you visit displays “Not Secure”, do use their contact form to let them know that this is 2019 and they’re losing visitors because their website isn’t using HTTPS at all or not on all its pages.
+If a website you visit displays “Not Secure”, do use their contact form to let them know that this is the 21st century and they’re losing visitors because their website isn’t using HTTPS on all or some of its pages.

 Most website owners do care about people visiting their websites and will pay attention if they hear from visitors that their site is showing up as “Not Secure”.
 If not, do you really want to do business with them?